awatson1978/clinical-workqueues/README.md

   https://github.com/awatson1978/reactive-overlays

-D)  In the meantime, please feel free to use the codebase for educational non-profit purposes under the Creative Commons Attribution, NonCommercial, and NoDerivatives license.

-E)  Lastly, besides the icons and fonts, there are some issues surrounding HIPAA Compliancy that need to be addressed before going into production.

-F)  Contact me directly if you have any questions about licensing it for use in commercial or clinical environments.
+E)  Lastly, besides the licensing issues with icons and fonts, there are some issues surrounding HIPAA Compliancy that need to be addressed before going into production with this software.
+(This is one of the reasons for the limitation to the Artistic License, rather than the Creative Commons or MIT license, as their are compliancy issues related to meeting HIPAA requirements and gaining FDA and CCHIT regulatory approval that require carving out a Standard Version.)
+Contact me directly if you have any questions about licensing it for use in commercial or clinical environments, and we can discuss working through those issues.